codeworkshops/marketing-site/content/faq.md

 Frequently asked questions and answers about the Code Workshops.

-##### 1. What is the aest age to ctart Coding?
+##### 1. What is the best age to ctart Coding?

-You can start coding as early as 5 years.
+We think that Kids can start coding as early as 5 years where they can start reading simple instructions and start typing on a tablet/keyboard.
 All our course material is suited for students that either in the 5th grade or higher.

 ##### 2. Do I need to have previous experience Coding?